 Al Andalus and the Andalusian donkey

-It is just two months since I decided to begin a systematic enquiry into the history of the Andalusian donkey.
-Such a short time but I am immersed in three different time periods.
-The 1980s when some people began to notice the Andalusian breed was in danger of extinction.
-Then my decision to go back to basics and explore the methodology of existing donkey zoo-archaeology and related disciplines, to learn how to organise a donkey study.
-Finally, I have made a tentative beginning exploring a bibliography of farming methods in Al Andalus, because here I think is the real area of the biggest questions regarding animal husbandry leading to the Andalusian donkey.
+Since I decided to begin a systematic enquiry into the Andalusian donkey I am immersed in three different time periods: (1) The 1980s when some people began to notice the Andalusian breed was in danger of extinction; (2) the past twenty years and the changing methodologies of zoo-archaeology and related disciplines; and (3) exploring farming methods in Al Andalus, because here is possibly the real area of new clues about animal husbandry leading to the Andalusian donkey.

 We must begin with the Ethiopian wild ass 7000 years ago and work forwards

-This is a huge amount of work in just two months.
-As I said to Pepe Selfa, Vice President of ASNOPRA, just two weeks ago here on my donkey field, I want to do this study for three reasons:
+As I said to Pepe Selfa, Vice President of ASNOPRA, here on my donkey field in January 2026, I want to do this study for three reasons:

 1. because I have the time, as a retired geography teacher;